appscode/blog/content/post/kubedb-v2024.9.30/index.md

 - **Autoscaling**: Added autoscaling support for FerretDB and Microsoft SQL Server to automatically adjust resources based on workload demands.

 - **Network Policies**: We have added support for [NetworkPolicy](https://kubernetes.io/docs/concepts/services-networking/network-policies/) in the release.
-Now Users can pass
-`--set global.networkPolicy.enabled=true` while installing KubeDB.
-The required Network policies for operators will be created as part of the release process.
-And the required Network policies for DB will be created by the operator when some database gets provisioned.
+Now Users can pass `--set global.networkPolicy.enabled=true` while installing KubeDB.
+The required network policies for operators will be created as part of the release process.
+And the required network policies for DB will be created by the operator when some database gets provisioned.

 - **Backup & Restore**: Comprehensive disaster recovery support for Druid clusters using Kubestash (Stash 2.0), and manifest backup support for SingleStore.

-- **Managed ClickHouse Keeper**: Introduced support for Internally Managed ClickHouse Keeper and KubeDB Managed ClickHouse Keeper Server, expanding options for ClickHouse management.
+- **Managed ClickHouse Keeper**: Introduced support for internally managed ClickHouse Keeper and KubeDB Managed ClickHouse Keeper Server, expanding options for ClickHouse management.

 - **New Version Support**: Added support for MySQL version `8.4.2` and Microsoft SQL Server `2022-cu14`.